-People who drive for work have two options when deducting expenses:
+For people who drive for work, here is a breakdown of the two options you can take when deducting expenses:

-1) The actual expense method: the cost of actual car expenses (such as gas, maintenance, car payments, and a few others),
+1) The actual expense method: the cost of actual car expenses (such as gas, maintenance, car payments, oil changes, and a few others),

 If you deduct both your mileage and your gas and maintenance expenses, you’d be double-deducting the same expense (since the mileage rate includes the cost of gas and maintenance already)—which the IRS really doesn't like!